LORD-MicroStrain/MSCL/README.md

 #### License
 MSCL is released under the MIT License - see the `LICENSE` file in the source distribution.

-Copyright (C) 2015-2019 LORD Corporation.
+Copyright (C) 2015-2021 Parker Hannifin Corp.
 All Rights Reserved.